-A dog housed in a kennel for breeding, for example, may have little positive human interaction or experience.
-A puppy may be shy or a rescue dog may have been wounded by its owner.
 If your dog or puppy is nervous or unwilling to interact with you, a slow, careful socialization procedure can help you gain its trust.
 Once your pet is at ease with you, it can begin to play and enjoy itself.

 While some dog owners may not care if their dog is playful, there are several advantages to puppy and dog play:

 Playing with your dog not only is exciting for them, but it also gives them a great outlet to chew, tug, run, etc.

 Doing these activities that youra dog enjoys, much like with us as people, improves their overall quality of life.

 Patience is your most valuable asset.
 It takes time for a dog to gain trust in its owners, and even longer for it to learn proper methods to engage with them.
 Keep in mind that your goal isn't to encourage your dog to do everything it wants in any way it pleases it; rather, you're educating it to interact with you according to the norms and expectations you've established.

 As a result, it's critical to have a clear understanding of your acceptable boundaries and sorts of play.
 Ensure that everyone who works with your dog is aware of your objectives, guidelines, and expectations.
 Your housemate, for example, may find it endearing when your dog growls while holding a toy in its mouth, despite the fact that you have made it clear that growling is not acceptable.
 Different sets of rules and different sorts of play will, of course, be perplexing to your new pet.